Another Book of Nothing Chapters 30 - 36:

-By-passing the intellect, imagination and belief, he tells us to simply rest in our awareness.
+By-passing the intellect, thoughts, imagination and belief, he tells us to simply rest solely in awareness just as it is.
 Through our senses we contain the universe.
 Through our eyes and ears we see and hear it; through our tongue we taste whatever is given; and through our nose, we smell it.
-We touch creation on all sides, in our hearts and minds we feel and think it, and all in the space and capacity which we are but do not see - behind our eyes between our ears - in the vast emptiness that none of our senses can perceive, yet where everything is in fact perceived - always open, always clear.
+We touch creation on all sides and in our hearts and minds we feel and think it - all in the space and capacity which we are but do not see, behind our eyes between our ears, in the vast emptiness of 'mind' that none of our senses can perceive, yet where everything is in fact perceived - perpetually open and always clear.

-Douglas tells us to literally point our finger right back at our physical 'self' and try to see what it is we are pointing at - what exactly do we understand our self to be?
+He invites us to point our finger right back at our physical 'self' and to see what exactly it is that we are pointing at - what and where exactly do we understand that self to be?
 There must be something here, but what can I see?
-I see my finger pointing directly into my eyes - pointing directly at where ‘I’ am supposed to be - pointing through my face to that emptiness where surely I am - the looker, watching my finger pointing - at what?
-He tells us to look at the world we see right where we perceive it - where our senses receive their impressions and where it really happens - a world that has no limits, yet situated here on our shoulders where normally we believe a head to be.
-Left and right, above and below, our vision can only extend so far in any direction before it encounters our invisible ‘head’ - then what can we see?
-Nothingness, no dark or light, just nothing – up, down or to either side.
-All that empty nothingness that yet accommodates all that is and ever will be.
-An emptiness that is, but can never be seen - and that we are.
+I see my finger pointing directly into my eyes - pointing directly at 'me' - pointing through my face, as it were, to what seems like an empty space, yet where surely I must be - the one looking, watching my finger pointing - but at what?
+There is nothing to see here other than that which happens to be filling our consciousness at the time.
+In the absence of reifying and elaborating what we see with thoughts, feelings and opinions in the mind - and even then - where or what is the subject other than the pure fact of awareness itself?
+Thus he tells us to open our minds and simply accept the totality of the world in the place where we perceive it - where we view the impressions received by our senses and where it really happens - a space that has no limits, yet apparently situated here on our shoulders where normally we believe a head to be.

 Like an empty vessel in space (the knower of Truth)

 while at the same time he is full within and without